 They use many modern techniques and they are also willing to experiment.
 For example, starting with the 2012 vintage they have been using small, clay amphora to vinify a small portion of their wines.

 Domaine Pierre Gaillard produces 3 Cote Rotie wines.

-Domaine Pierre Gaillard Classique is a blend of 90% Syrah and 10% Viognier from vines planted in the Cote Blonde and Cote Brune.
-The grapes are partially destemmed.
+Domaine Pierre Gaillard Classique is a blend of 90% Syrah and 10% Viognier from vines planted in the Cote Blonde and Cote Brune with vineyards that face a south by southeast exposure.
+The grapes are almost always fully destemmed.
 Malolactic fermentation takes place in barrel.
 The wine is aged in 50% new, French oak barrels for an average of 18 months before bottling.

 Previously, Domaine Pierre Gaillard produced a Brune et Blonde Cote Rotie, but that wine is no longer in production.
 It was replaced by the Domaine Pierre Gaillard Classique.